Recognition of same-sex unions in Poland: European Court of Justice rulings in Coman and Others and Cupriak-Trojan and Trojan

+On 28 July 2026, the Constitutional Tribunal, which has been subject to an appointment crisis since 2015 and issues rulings aligned with the political interests of the conservative Law and Justice party, ruled in direct violation of EU law that same-sex marriages contracted in other EU member states could not be transcribed into the Polish civil registry.
+The government responded that it would not comply with the decision and that "the regulation would enter into force as planned" on 23 August.
+Minister Gawkowski said, "The illegal Constitutional Tribunal is once again attempting to obstruct a state that is enforcing the law in force and the rulings of European courts.
+The transcription of foreign same-sex marriage certificates is and will remain legal," adding that 184 same-sex couples had had their foreign marriage certificates transcribed by then.

 Religious performance

 The Catholic Church holds immense social prestige and a considerable degree of influence in Polish politics, having close ties with the social conservative Law and Justice party.
 The Church strongly opposes same-sex marriage and does not allow its priests to officiate at such marriages.
-Several clergy have also been accused of incitement to hatred, including Archbishop of Kraków Marek Jędraszewski, whose 2019 remarks on the LGBT community were compared to "incitement to genocide".
+Several clergy have also been accused of incitement to hatred, including the Archbishop of Kraków, Marek Jędraszewski, whose 2019 remarks on the LGBT community were compared to "incitement to genocide".
 Despite around 71% of the Polish population identifying as Catholic in 2021 (down from 88% in 2011), support for same-sex marriage continues to increase steadily.
 This may be due to a significant increase of cultural liberalism in the realm of individual rights in recent years, where the Church traditionally had most influence, especially on family issues.
 In addition, a series of revelations of child sex abuses by Catholic clergy and the poor response by the church hierarchy to deal with such cases have contributed to a decline in church membership.
 Another common factor cited among those leaving the Church was "anger at [its] interference in politics and outdated views", notably on abortion.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Polish Episcopal Conference suggested only blessing "individual people living in complete abstinence".

 In May 2024, a Catholic same-sex couple were blessed in a parish of the Polish Reformed Church in Warsaw by Pastor Michał Jabłoński.
 According to the Rzeczpospolita newspaper, the Reformed Church is the only Christian denomination in Poland that blesses same-sex unions.